egourgoulhon/BHLectures/plan.md

 # Geometry and physics of black holes

 These lectures introduce some aspects of black hole physics via a geometrical approach.
-The prerequisite is to have some notions of general relativity, at the level of an introductory course.
+The prerequisite is having some notions of general relativity, at the level of an introductory course.

 ### Location